 Go Local with Arizona’s Sustainability SceneBack to Top of List

 Arizona Wilderness Brewing Co. works with Singaura Malt on their craft beers and Arizona Grass Raised Beef Co. on sourcing their beef.
 Singaura Malt supports local farmers and keep rivers and streams flowing, and Arizona Grass Raised Beef Co. specializes in 100% grass-fed and 100% grass-finished beef, thanks to cattle foraging for naturally occurring grasses on free range ranch land right here in Arizona.
 Additionally, Arizona Wilderness Brewing Co. has partnered with Arizona State Parks and The Nature Conservancy to showcase the importance of conserving the Arizona State Parks and the Verde River.
+They have also conceived a pale ale beer named, “This Beer Saves Water,” to help bring awareness to the water conservation efforts in Arizona.

 For those who seek the journey, CIVANA Wellness Resort & Spa invites guests to the Greater Phoenix Area’s first, and only, sustainable wellness resort.
 Built upon four founding pillars: movement, spa, nourishment and discovery, this resort promotes their philosophy of wellness through oneness, which advocates wellbeing and eco-consciousness.
 These efforts and distinction in practice make it one of the first resorts of its kind.